susanbao/RMARL_code/README.md

-# RMARL_AAAI_2023_code
+# RMARL_code
-This is the code for our paper "Robust Multi-Agent Reinforcement Learning Under Adversarial State Perturbations".
+This is the code for our paper "What is the Solution?
+A Robust Agent Policy for State Adversarial Multi-Agent Reinforcement Learning".
 We implement the Robust Multi-Agent Reinforcement Learning (RMARL) algorithm in file "rmarl".
 The code is modified from https://github.com/openai/maddpg.
 Here we also include the source code of MADDPG from https://github.com/openai/maddpg and M3DDPG from https://github.com/dadadidodi/m3ddpg.

 For Multi-Agent Particle Environments (MPE) installation, we add some new scenarios to the MPE and include them here.
 The origin MPE code is from https://github.com/openai/multiagent-particle-envs.